BackdoorDan/cf-imgswap/README.md

 # cf-imgSwap

-Automatically change image or background-image src based on breakpoints and @2x support.
+Automatically change path of images and background images based on breakpoints and retina support.

 ## Installation